GridTools/gt4py/docs/functional/QuickstartGuide.md

 Revisiting the example from the beginning of the section, except now with the actual mesh, we can calculate the pseudo-laplacian for cell \#1 by the following equation:
 $$\text{plap}(cell_1) = -\text{edge_diff}_{0,1} + \text{edge_diff}_{1,2} + \text{edge_diff}_{1,3}$$

 Notice how $\text{edge_diff}_{0,1}$ is actually subtracted from the sum rather than added because the edge to cell connectivity table lists cell \#1 as the second argument rather than the first.
-To fix this, we will need a table that has 3 elements for every cell to tell the sign of the differences:
+To fix this, we will need a table that has 3 elements for every cell to tell the sign of the differences.
+If you look for cell \#1 in the table below, you will see that the sign is negative for the first edge difference and positive for the second and third, just like in the equation above.

 ```{code-cell} ipython3
 edge_difference_signs = np.array([